truenas/documentation/content/_includes/AddMinioEnterpriseTrain.md

 ---
 ---

-Community users can add the Enterprise MinIO application to list of TRUENAS catalog applications by going to **Apps** and clicking on **Discover Apps**.
+Community users can add the Enterprise MinIO application to the list of TRUENAS catalog applications by going to **Apps** and clicking on **Discover Apps**.

 Click on **Manage Catalogs** at the top of the **Discover** screen to open the **Catalog** screen.